Updated March 16, 2023

 ICMP(Internet Control Message Protocol) is a network layer protocol used to address network communication problems across network devices.
 It is not a transport protocol that sends the data between the machine.
 The most common internet control message protocol has been used in the router.
 Internet Control Message protocol has been used for sending an IP packet larger than the bytes permitted under the IP Protocol for executing dos attacks.

 The below-mentioned diagram shows the process of encapsulation in the Internet Control Message Protocol.

 Why do we need it?

-The Internet protocol provides a connectionless delivery of datagram.
-The goal behind this is to make the use of network resources efficiently.
-In other words, it is designed to transfer datagram from one host to another.
-But it has two deficiencies i.e. lack of assistance and lack of error mechanism.
-To solve these two problems the Internet Control Message Protocol comes into the picture.
+The Internet protocol provides a connectionless delivery of the datagram.
+The goal behind this is to make use of network resources efficiently.
+In other words, it is designed to transfer a datagram from one host to another.
+But it has two deficiencies, i.e. lack of assistance and lack of error mechanism.
+To solve these two problems, the Internet Control Message Protocol comes into the picture.

 Internet Control Message Protocol messages

 There are two types of Internet Control Message Protocol messages – 1) Error reporting messages and 2) Query messages.
-Error reporting messages are used to detect the problems that a router or host may face while transforming the IP packet.
+Error reporting messages are used to detect a router or host’s problems while transforming the IP packet.
 The query messages help the network manager to get specific information from any router or host.

 Internet Control Message Protocol message Format

 The below-mentioned diagram shows the format of the Internet Control Message Protocol message.